cloudedbats/cloudedbats_wurb/doc/Software installation - WURB version 2017.1.md

 ### SSH - activate

-It is possible to connect a monitor/TV via HDMI and keyboard/mouse via USB and perform the installation.
+It is possible to connect a monitor/TV via HDMI and keyboard/mouse via USB to the Raspberry Pi and perform the installation.
 Personally I prefer to use ssh from a terminal window on another computer in the same local network, and this guide describes that alternative.

 For security reasons ssh is disabled by default.
 The easiest way to enable it is to connect the Micro-SD card to a computer and create an empty file named 'ssh'.
 More info here: https://www.raspberrypi.org/documentation/remote-access/ssh/